 What are Collaboration Agreements?

-Collaboration agreements are agreements amongst co-authors, or co-creators, regarding several important points relating to the co-authors:
+Collaboration agreements are agreements among co-authors, or co-creators, regarding several important points relating to the co-authors:

 (3) Royalties.
 What percentage of royalties is each co-author entitled to when the work is sold or licensed?
 This is very often, but not always, congruent to copyright ownership proportion.
-(In songwriting, for example, traditionally, a document addressing this amongst songwriters is known as a “split sheet.”)
+(In songwriting, for example, traditionally, a document is drafted that addresses this for the songwriters, known as a “split sheet.”)
 Additionally, if there were expenses in creating the work which one of the co-authors paid, a recoupment of the expenses to that co-author can be addressed.
-(For example, if one of the songwriters in the above example paid $100 for the studio time for all three songwriters, then perhaps that songwriter would be paid back his or her $100 first, from any exploitation, before any royalties are split.)
-Further, how often will royalties be paid (e.g., quarterly)?
+(For example, if one of the songwriters in the above example paid $100 for the studio time for all three songwriters, then perhaps that songwriter would be paid back his or her $100 first, from any exploitation or money made, before any royalties are split.)
+Further, how often will royalties be paid (e.g., quarterly, bi-annually)?
 In what form will payment be sent?
 Will the payment include a written statement?
-All of this can be addressed in a collaboration agreement.
+All of this can be addressed and specifically clarified in a collaboration agreement.

 (4) Credit.
 How will each co-author be credited (or perhaps not credited) on distributions of the work?
 (One example of when this is particularly important is when a book is co-authored by a ghostwriter.)